 After the Individual Municipal Planning period, the Individual Planning Review Period will commence.
-During this phase, the submitted Individual Municipal Plans will be reviewed and analyzed-in preparation for the transition toward the Regional Planning Activities.
+During this phase, the submitted Individual Municipal Plans will be reviewed and analyzed.
 Throughout or after the completion of the Individual Municipal Planning process, a municipality may identify unique circumstances requiring a highly technical planning analysis.
 These unique circumstances include but are not limited to specialized economic development assessments, housing or relocation analyses, environmental studies, surveys and census for demographic analyses, and other studies that require the participation of multiple specialists and/or experts from different fields.
 In such cases, the Municipality may request an Individual Specialized Planning Analysis.
 The Individual Specialized Planning Analysis will address subjects or elements identified through the Individual Municipal Planning process that require further analysis and are not regional in scope.

-Furthermore, Once the Individual Municipal Planning and/or the Individual Specialized Planning (if requested and approved by PRDOH as established in this Guidelines) this process are is advanced and/or finalized or running simultaneously to a developed individual planning process, the Regional Municipal Planning process may begin.
+Furthermore, once the Individual Municipal Planning and/or the Individual Specialized Planning (if requested and approved by PRDOH as established in this these Guidelines) are advanced and/or finalized, the Regional Municipal Planning process may begin.
 Jurisdictions will work with their adjacent Municipalities to understand complex issues that extend beyond civic boundaries and identify solutions that are regional in nature.
 These issues and solutions may include energy considerations, watershed planning and flood mitigation, or environmental and resource conservation planning, among others.
 During the process, Municipalities will be asked by PRDOH to consider inter-governmental coordination of resources to provide actionable solutions, especially projects, to large area considerations.